DitisAlex/HAN-OOSE-Prediction-Model-FrontEnd/readme.md

 ## Folders

 The backend can be found inside the `/backend` folder and the frontend can be found in the `/frontend` folder.
-Documentation and research projects can be found in the `/docs` folder
+Documentation and research projects can be found in the `/docs` folder.

 ## Links